But I thought it might be interesting to share what being nomadic and not really having a ‘home’ is like when a pandemic hits.

 How things have changed now – talk about perspective.

-My first week on the farm was mostly fun and carefree.
+My first week in Austria was mostly fun and carefree.
 I settled into countryside life and a routine.
-I learned to milk sheep, explored the fields and forests around the area, ate way too much cheese, and laughed a LOT.
+I explored the fields and forests around the area, and really enjoyed a slower pace of living.

 After that first week, things started changing, and FAST.On March 11, Trump blocked non-US citizens from entering from Europe, and the CDC issued a Level 3 Travel Advisory for all European countries in the Schengen zone.
 I knew that I could still go home if I wanted, but it was still pretty unsettling.